Empresa de Ferrocarriles Ecuatorianos

 The Ferrocarriles del Ecuador Empresa Pública (Ecuadorian Railways Company) is the national railway of Ecuador.
 The railway system was devised to connect the Pacific coast with the Andean highlands.
 After many decades of service the railway was severely damaged by heavy rainfall during the El Niño in 1997 and 1998 and from general neglect as the Pan-American Highway siphoned off passengers.

 In 2008 the president Rafael Correa named the railroad a "national cultural patrimony" and indicated that it would be restored.
 The government of Ecuador started to rehabilitate the railway and service was restored between Guayaquil and Quito by 2013.

-An extensive range of services, primarily for leisure travellers, were operated by steam and diesel-electric locomotive hauled trains and by autoferros (bus bodies mounted on rail chassis).
+An extensive range of services, primarily for leisure travellers, were operated by steam and diesel-electric locomotive-hauled trains and by autoferros (bus bodies mounted on rail chassis).

 All railway services ceased in 2020 and by presidential decree the liquidation of the railway company commenced.

+As of 2024, local tourist-oriented routes have reopened in Imbabura province and Chimborazo province.

 Construction

 The project of an Ecuadorian railway was started by President Gabriel García Moreno in 1861.
 The first section was opened between Yaguachi and Milagro in 1873, and Bucay was reached by 1888.

 The push into the Andes was made under President Eloy Alfaro who planned to link Quito in the highlands to Guayaquil on the coast of Ecuador.
 For advice, Alfaro turned to Col. William Findlay Shunk, a well-known North American engineer who designed the New York El, and who had mapped a route of the InterContinental Railway (which was to connect North and South America) through Ecuador, Colombia, and Panama in 1892.
 The InterContinental Railway was never built.
 However, in 1897, Eloy Alfaro commissioned a contract with Archer Harman and a team of investors for the newly created New Jersey corporation, the Guayaquil and Quito Railway Company," or the G&Q, to rehabilitate and complete the railroad from Guayaquil to Quito.
 Archer Harman and his brother, Major John A. Harman (Col. Shunk's son-in-law) were from Staunton, Virginia.
-Together, Archer (G&Q financier) and John (G&Q Chief Engineer) helped Alfaro to (1) realize his dream of connecting disparate parts of Ecuador, (2) break the hold of the Catholic Church, and (3) usher the 20th Century and modernity into Ecuador.The G&Q line was built between 1897 and 1908, when the line reached Quito amidst celebration that lasted for days, and shortened the often lengthy trip from Quito to Guayaquil to two days.
+Together, Archer (G&Q financier) and John (G&Q Chief Engineer) helped Alfaro to (1) realize his dream of connecting disparate parts of Ecuador, (2) break the hold of the Catholic Church, and (3) usher the 20th Century and modernity into Ecuador.

+The G&Q line was built between 1897 and 1908, when the line reached Quito amidst celebration that lasted for days, and shortened the often lengthy trip from Quito to Guayaquil to two days.

 The G&Q Railway evolved into the Southern Division (Division Sur) of Empresa de Ferrocarriles Ecuatorianos.

 The northern line, continuing from Quito to San Lorenzo was completed in 1957.

 A branch from the G&Q at Sibambe to Cuenca was completed in 1965.